xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 ### Using a custom ssh key

 To commit changelog changes and build number bump we need to have access to the repo from `_xcsbuildd`'s shell.
-If you prefer use SSH to access git server you will need to add a valid key in the builder user ssh folder.
-Note that this key cannot have a passphrase set, if it has then when the trigger will be stuck on asking you to enter the shh key password before continue.
+If you prefer use SSH to access git server you will need to add a valid key in the builder user `.ssh` folder.
+Note that this key cannot have a passphrase set.
+If it is set, then the trigger will ask you to enter the shh key password stopping its process until you enter it.

 1. Log in as `_xcsbuildd`
    `sudo su - _xcsbuildd`